 Thankfully, International Needs is working to end the Trokosi practice.
 After years of suffering, Mercy became one of over 3,500 young women to be freed from slavery.
 Mercy now works with International Needs, traveling to remote villages in Ghana and helping other girls experience the same freedom she now knows.

 Year Ministry Began: 1984

 Executive Director: Rev. Walter Pimpong

 Since 1984, International Needs has been on the forefront of the fight against the Trokosi practice, a cruel tradition which removes young girls from their families to serve as slaves to the village priest.
 By negotiating with the priests and pointing out the evils of slavery, IN has seen thousands of young women set free.
 With the government of Ghana now committed to eliminating the Trokosi practice, International Needs is determined to free every young girl from slavery.

 A big part of the Trokosi Freedom effort is what to do with the women and children once they are free.
 The Vocational Training School at Adidome provides a place for vulnerable women to receive counseling and also to learn the skills that will help them to provide for their families.
 The children of these women are provided with a Christian education at the International Needs schools in the Volta region of Ghana.
 These children, born in difficult circumstances, receive the tools to escape poverty and live meaningful lives.

-Fetish priests have a powerful voice in the Volta Region of Ghana.
 As part of the Trokosi practice, the village priest demands a virgin girl as atonement for a sin allegedly committed by an elder family member.
-Families are gripped with fear and obey this order, sending their little daughter to the village shrine to become a slave for life.
-The girls living in the village shrine face constant physical and sexual abuse, and they are forced to raise the children they conceive as a result of sexual abuse.
+Traditional priests have a powerful voice in the Volta Region of Ghana, and so families are gripped with fear and obey this order, sending their little daughter to the village shrine to become a slave for life.
+The girls forced into this situation face constant physical and sexual abuse.